Why Are Men Not Dating Anymore: 21 Honest Reasons

 20. Changing attitudes towards marriage

-As societal attitudes towards marriage change, some men question the value of it.
+As societal attitudes towards marriage change, some men question its value.
 Doubts about the benefits of marriage, influenced by rising divorce rates and changing societal norms, also feed into reasons men don’t want to date.

 FAQs